dima-xd/golang-training-shop-grpc/README.md

 This is grpc-gateway project for working with products via database shop.

-**To run this application locally** you need to have this project locally and also have active docker server.
+**To run this application locally** you need to clove this project and also you need to have active docker server.